trufnetwork/sdk-go/docs/stream-lifecycle.md

 # Stream Lifecycle

-Understanding streams' lifecycle and associated transactions is crucial for effective interaction with the Truf Network (TN).
+Understanding streams' lifecycle and associated transactions is crucial for effective interaction with the TRUF.NETWORK (TN).
 This document outlines the key stages in a stream's lifecycle and provides best practices for managing transaction dependencies.

 ## Transaction Lifecycle